Empower Your Practice

 #5.
 Utilize User Content

-There’s often a no better way to promote your business than letting others do the talking for you.
+There's often no better way to promote your business than letting others do the talking for you.

 Well, social media in healthcare lets you do just that, in a truly effective way to drive more patients to your clinic, boost your revenue, and improve your business.

-User content - or, content created by users about your clinic, staff, or services - works wonders because people tend to trust other people’s recommendations much more than any business’ self-promotion.
+User content, or content created by users about your clinic, staff, or services, works wonders because people tend to trust other people's recommendations much more than any business' self-promotion.

-That said, when it comes to re-sharing user-created content, make sure to first ask for their permission; it might happen that a patient doesn’t want their social media posts to reach more people than their own circle of friends and family.
+That said, when it comes to re-sharing user-created content, make sure to first ask for their permission.
+It might happen that a patient doesn't want their social media posts to reach more people than their own circle of friends and family.

 #6.
 Share Preventive Information